-Wacom tablets are perfect tools for doing any type of photo editing or graphic design.
+Wacom tablets are the perfect tools for doing any type of photo editing or graphic design.
 Since they make use of stylus pen input, they provide an intuitive and comfortable means of editing digital visual content.
 In the video below, Gunther explains the three basic models and their differences.

 Watch our video to see these Wacom Tablets in action.
 Many more Wacom editing products are available in our online shop.